SamBissell/100-days-of-code/log.md

 { "category": "Environments", "options": ["Forest", "Mountain"] }

 **Thoughts:** good, was frustrated, but not in a bad way, really got into getting after the problem.

+### Days 50: 8/19/21

+**Today's Progress** Got data to render yesterday, Read up on using react with express today, looked at new projects to do.
+**Thoughts:** I feel like i need an authentication feature to make a true full stack project